openvinotoolkit/open_model_zoo/demos/action_recognition_demo/python/README.md

   -o OUTPUT, --output OUTPUT
                         Optional.
 Name of output to save.
   -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT
                         Optional.
 Number of frames to store in output.
 If 0 is set, all frames are stored.
+  -mt {single,composite}, --model_type {single,composite}
+                        Required.
+Specify model type.
   -m_en M_ENCODER, --m_encoder M_ENCODER
                         Required.
 Path to encoder model.
   -m_de M_DECODER, --m_decoder M_DECODER
                         Optional.
 Path to decoder model.
-If not specified, simple averaging of encoder's outputs over a time window is applied.
+If not specified, for composite models simple averaging of encoder's outputs over a time window is applied.
   --seq DECODER_SEQ_SIZE
                         Optional.
 Length of sequence that decoder takes as input.